 - You don't have to use the form, but it will help us process the information faster.
 For Member Reimbursements, we do have claim forms available via the web portal.
-While we strongly recommend that our members use the form, it is not necessary.
+While we strongly recommend that our members use the form, to ensure all documentation is submitted, it is not necessary.
 They can also submit a copy of the bill without the form.
-Either way they should include the provider information, date of services, CPT codes when applicable, diagnosis codes or descriptions and billed amounts along with any medical records available to them and if necessary, a brief description of why they required care.
+Either way they should include the provider information, dates of service, Current Procedural Terminology (CPT) codes when applicable, diagnosis codes or descriptions and billed amounts along with any medical records available to them and if necessary, a brief description of why they required care.
 The member should also submit proof of payment at the same time they submit the claim.
 Valid proof of payment is bank or credit card statements or copy of canceled check. - Either download a copy of the form from our website (www.wellcare.com/allwellPA) or call Member Services and ask for the form.